idle-meerkat/sdevwiki-fork/Shared-Block-Support.md

 `$ sudo tc qdisc add dev sw1p2 ingress_block 1 clsact`
 `$ sudo tc qdisc add dev sw1p3 ingress_block 1 clsact`

 These two commands add ingress qdiscs to both netdevices.
 Note the ingress_block option that indicates that both qdiscs should share the same block identified by index 1.
-It is up to the user to choose the block index.
+Note that the `ingress_block` option identifies the block index that is shared between the corresponding qdiscs.
 If you list the existing qdiscs, you see the block sharing information in the output:
 `$ tc qdisc`